A Native

 The Art and Artists of the Early 1800s

 With the loss of more than 250 portraits of tribal leaders in the 1865 Smithsonian fire, the author scoured the globe to collect images of the lost paintings from these and other artists.
-This 224-page book represents a thoughtfully curated collection of 405 works of art from 83 museums, galleries and portfolios in the U.S., Canada, Great Britain, Continental Europe and Scandinavia.
+This 224-page book represents a thoughtfully curated collection of 405 works of art depicting native people from 68 confederacies, nations, tribes and bands, sourced from a total of 83 museums, galleries and portfolios in the U.S., Canada, Great Britain, Continental Europe, and Scandinavia.

 Author Dr. Bob Hough